Eastern Cemetery and the American Revolution

 Pvt.
 Lewis Shepherd (1751–1832)

 Jamaican native Lewis Shepherd was enslaved at the time of his enlistment in the Massachusetts line of the Continental Army in 1777.
-He served at Valley Forge and Saratoga, and was discharged in 1780.
+He served at Valley Forge through Saratoga, and was discharged in 1780.
 He received a federal pension for his service.
-He rests in grave A:24-27.
+He rests in plot A:24-27.

 Capt.
 Lemuel Moody (1767–1846)